invince/YAET/TestPlan.md

 - (Settings) if default open option checked, then a local terminal should start at startup
 - (Settings) if default open option not checked, then a local terminal should not start at startup
 - cmd powershell work in terminal
-- (Settings) be able to switch between cmd, powershell for local terminal
+- (Settings) be able to switch between cmd, powershell, powershell7, bash for local terminal

+## Telnet
+- be able to configure a telnet connection
+- be able to launch command on that telnet connection
+- NOTE: win11 doesn't support telnet server anymore, you need install a server yourself for ex: hk-telnet-server

+## WinRM (powershell)
+- be able to configure a winrm connection
+- be able to launch command on that winrm connection
+- NOTE: you may need run following cmd on your client post
+  - ```winrm quickconfigure```
+  - if you use http user authentication, you need add the winrm server into your trustedHost config
+  - ```winrm set winrm/config/client '@{TrustedHosts="machineA,machineB"}'```
+- for ssh type WinRM please use ssh connection in the below part

 ## SSH
 - connection ok